About 150 jobs to go in Stoke-on-Trent budget cuts

 It will also increase parking charges and leisure centre fees.

-The Gladstone pottery museum will close for two days a week and unsocial hours pay for council workers will be cut to save about £670,000.'A disgrace'
+The Gladstone pottery museum will close for two days a week and unsocial hours pay for council workers will be cut to save about £670,000.

 The Labour-run council said it needed to save £100m over the next four years, in addition to the £77m already cut since 2010.